 - Limit the use of rules, or lines, to those necessary for clarity.
 Use horizontal lines only.

 - Table text may be single- or double-spaced; consider readability in your line-spacing decision.

 - The font size used in tables and figures may be smaller than that used in the text; however, to ensure a professional appearance and legibility, it should be no smaller than 8 points and no larger than 12 points.

 - Tables and figures are to be numbered without a suffix or indicator of the chapter in which they appear: Table 1, Table 2, Table 3; Figure 1, Figure 2, Figure 3, and so on.
 In the text, capitalize the words table or figure when referring to them (for example: see Table 12).
 Refer to the specific table number, not to the page number on which it appears or as the table below.

 - If your table or figure is for a course paper with no intention of publication, you do not need to get permission to include it; that's considered fair use.
-If you're going to use it in your thesis, dissertation, or doctoral study you do need permission.
+If you're going to use it in your dissertation or doctoral study, you do need permission.
 The examples in the APA manual show how to note that, but some publishers will tell you specific guidelines.
-This rule applies just to material not in the public domain; most government documents are fair use.
+See ProQuest's website for more information on using copyrighted material in your study: Copyright Guide.

 - In dissertations, if a table extends beyond one page, type the phrase table continues in parentheses flush right at the bottom of the table.
 Repeat the column headings on each new page (see Dissertation Guidebook, p.
 42).